Great walks with your dog in Shetland

 Please note that the dominant agricultural activity is Shetland has always been sheep rearing, so please, on all Shetland walks, keep your dog on a lead when appropriate.

-The island of Burra is attached by bridges (and a road through neighbouring island Trondra) to the Shetland Mainland near Scalloway, and to reach Banna Minn beach, follow signs for Papil and then Banna Minn itself.
+The island of Burra is attached by bridges (and a road through neighbouring island Trondra) to the Shetland Mainland near Scalloway, and to reach Minn beach, follow signs for Papil and then Banna Minn.
 There’s a car park at the top of a hill and then a walk down onto a stunning tombolo.
+Banna Minn is the bay, and the beach is named Minn beach.
 Adventurous explorers and their energetic dogs can cross to the Kettla Ness peninsula.
 Otters and seals can be spotted here!
 Please note that the dominant agricultural activity is Shetland has always been sheep rearing, so please, here and on all Shetland walks, keep your dog on a lead when appropriate.

 You’ll notice signs to Fladdabister on the A970 north of Cunningsburgh; take the road which leads you closer to the coast.
 There’s a cluster of ruined croft houses and ruined water mills next to the burn and a lovely shingle beach.
 Above the beach limestone was crushed and burnt in drystone limekilns for agricultural purposes in the 19th century.
 You and your dog will really enjoy the walk along the Fladdabister; you’ll enjoy spotting sea caves, wild flowers and birds!

 3) Meal Beach to Hamnavoe